tonethar/IGME-235-Shared/tutorial/HW-wa-random-phrases.md

 Ideally your theme is appropriate for all ages and audiences.

-To complete this assignment, you should have completed up through the 6th web app tutorial page: [6 - JavaScipt Events](web-apps-6.md).
+To complete this assignment, you should have completed up through the 6th web app tutorial page: [6 - JavaScript Events](web-apps-6.md).

 ![Web Page](_images/random-phrases-2-done.jpg)